How well do you do when your sleep situation changes? Learn from a sleep coach’s story: how to adapt to a temporary “sleep divorce.”

-Since I (mostly successfully) manage a chronic illness, we have been extremely careful these past few years.
+Since I manage a chronic illness, we have been extremely careful.
 His trip would be the highest risk thing we’ve done.

-We had a plan for what would happen when he returned, & it’s a good thing.
-Turns out he’d spent most of his (mostly unnecessary) visit working in a hotel room with a group of people.
+We made a plan for what would happen when he returned, & it’s a good thing.
+Turns out he’d spent most of his visit working in a hotel room with a group of people.
 And while he was gone, my (also super careful) mom tested positive for COVID-19! 😣

 We decided that when he returned, we’d mask in common areas of the house, & he’d test daily.
 We could always give up this dance whenever we felt comfortable.